Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - `name` (no default)
 - `location` (use Resource Group location, if resource supports Resource Groups, otherwise no default)

+#### ID: RMNFR3 - Category: Composition - RP Collaboration

+Module owners (Microsoft FTEs) **SHOULD** reach out to the respective Resource Provider teams to build a partnership and collaboration on the modules creation, existence and long term maintenance.

+Review this [wiki page (TBC)]() for more information.

 ## Pattern Module Requirements

 Listed below are both functional and non-functional requirements for [AVM Pattern Modules](/Azure-Verified-Modules/specs/shared/module-classifications/).